Identity pool of Microsoft Entra joined machine identity

 The following are PowerShell steps equivalent to operations in Studio.

-The difference between on-premises AD joined catalogs and Azure AD joined ones lies in the creation of the identity pool and the provisioning scheme.
+The difference between on-premises AD joined catalogs and Microsoft Entra joined ones lies in the creation of the identity pool and the provisioning scheme.

-You must associate an Azure AD service account with the identity pool, and then create the machine catalog.
+You must associate a Microsoft Entra service account with the identity pool, and then create the machine catalog.
 You can either create a new identity pool or update an existing identity pool to associate it with a service account.

 For example: To create a new identity pool and associate it with a service account, run the following: